grepp-technical-assignment/TaskCreationHelper/Runner/README.md

 ## Run

-Enter this command on termianl to learn usage
+Enter this command on termianl to learn usage.

 ~~~shell
  $ tch --help
 ~~~

-You can use TCH Runner like this
+You can use TCH Runner like this.

 ~~~shell
  $ tch /Users/..../Example/SortTheList/config.json